Barbados Joe Walcott: Taking the world welterweight championship from Rube Ferns, 1901

-Walcott won the world welterweight title on December 18, 1901 in Buffalo, New York, from reigning champion James "Rube" Ferns achieving a technical knockout in the fifth round.
+Walcott won the world welterweight title on December 18, 1901, in Buffalo, New York, from reigning champion James "Rube" Ferns achieving a technical knockout in the fifth round.
 Ferns, from the reaction of the Buffalo crowd as he entered the ring, appeared to be the favorite.
 Walcott sent Ferns to the floor twice in the fifth round, the first a solid blow to the jaw.
 Rube took the count both times.
 At the end, the referee stopped the bout to prevent a knockout.
 Ferns began to weaken as early as the third round, and in the fourth Walcott sent Ferns through the ropes.
 The bout featured a clinch in the fourth round that brought both boxers to the mat, possibly a result of a tiring Walcott attempting to counter Fern's six-inch height advantage and superior reach.
 The match brought roughly 2,000 spectators to the clubhouse, and tickets ranged from a respectable $2 to $5.
-"Walcott battered down Ferns with terrific body blows, and right and left swings to the head.
-To save Ferns from being completely knocked out, Referee McBride stopped the bout." - Toronto Star.
+The Toronto Star wrote "Walcott battered down Ferns with terrific body blows, and right and left swings to the head.
+To save Ferns from being completely knocked out, Referee McBride stopped the bout."

 After the fight, Rube Ferns stated "Well, he won, and I have nothing to say against it.
 I don't know anybody at the weight - no, nor a good deal above it - that can beat him."

 On June 23, 1902, Walcott faced Tommy West in a title defense of his world welterweight title, facing off against West for the sixth time.
-In their previous encounter in August of 1900, the fight had gone as such according to a newspaper called the Durango Democrat.
-"The bout had gone eleven rounds very much in Wolcott's favor, as he had punished West very badly about the body and head and had him in a very weakened condition.
+In their previous encounter in August 1900, the fight had gone as such according to a newspaper called the Durango Democrat: "The bout had gone eleven rounds very much in Wolcott's favor, as he had punished West very badly about the body and head and had him in a very weakened condition.
 When the bell rang for the twelfth round, to the surprise of everybody, Wolcott refused to go on, claiming he had injured his left arm.
-Referee Charlie White, suspecting crookedness, insisted upon Wolcott continuing, but the negro refused to do so, which left White no alternative other than to declare West the winner.
+Referee Charlie White, suspecting crookedness, insisted upon Wolcott continuing, but [Wolcott] refused to do so, which left White no alternative other than to declare West the winner.
 There was quite a large sum of money wagered, with West as favorite and the referee is very outspoken in reference to Wolcott's peculiar actions.
-Manager Kennedy, on behalf of the club, announced that Wolcott's share of the money would not be given to him, but would be donated to some charitable institution. " (Durango Democrat)" With their first 5 fights having been in America, they fought their final battle, for the world welterweight championship, at the National Sporting Club, Covent Garden in London, England.
+Manager Kennedy, on behalf of the club, announced that Wolcott's share of the money would not be given to him, but would be donated to some charitable institution."
+With their first 5 fights having been in America, they fought their final battle, for the world welterweight championship, at the National Sporting Club, Covent Garden in London, England.
 Walcott clearly outpointed the Welsh fighter and retained his championship with a 15 round points decision victory overseas.